Helix1579/GMD/Blog Post 5 .md

     // ...
 }
 ```
-Hardship 3: The Passive Aggressor
-My patrol enemies were a bit too passive.
+The patrol enemies were a bit too passive.
 They'd patrol, and even if the player was right in front of them, they'd just keep walking.
 The trigger for isProvoked was only based on attackRange.

-I quickly realized that enemies also needed to react if the player shot at them.
+We realized that enemies also needed to react if the player shot at them.
 This meant the enemy's TakeDamage method (from the health system) needed to set isProvoked = true on the AI component.

-This seemingly small addition drastically improved the enemies' reactive behavior and made the game feel more dynamic.
-It forced me to think about how different systems (AI, Health, Combat) needed to communicate with each other.

 # The Balancing Act: Difficulty Levels

-Introducing difficulty was paramount to making the game replayable and accessible.
-I decided on three levels: **Noob**, **Pro**, and **Rampage**, each with configurable settings for enemy health, damage, and spawn limits.
+Introducing difficulty was important to making the game replayable and accessible.
+We decided on three levels: **Noob**, **Pro**, and **Rampage**, each with configurable settings for enemy health, damage, and spawn limits.

 ```csharp
 public enum DifficultyLevel { Noob, Pro, Rampage }